tpudlik/sbf/README.md

 ## Unit tests ##

 To run the algorithms' unit tests, run `nosetests` in the `sbf` directory.
-These tests only check the `mpmath` algorithms.
+These tests only check the `mpmath` algorithms used for computing the reference values.